-Exceptions will be considered on a case-by-case basis where the form of development proposed makes achieving this impractical, e.g., a high-density urban development.
-In these cases, special measures may need to be agreed to protect the apparatus and allow future maintenance.
+Exceptions will be considered on a case by case basis where the form of development proposed, for instance urban high density developments, makes achieving such criteria impractical.
+In such cases special measures may need to be agreed to protect the drainage apparatus and provide for future maintenance.